SpaceX IPO for Hong Kong and Taiwan Retail Investors: Channels, Valuation Reality, and Why I'm Not Front-Running It

 Tender-offer prices in this article come from Reuters, WSJ, and TechCrunch reporting of leaked employee letters between 2018 and 2025-12.
 I do not have insider access.
 I do not own SpaceX shares directly or through any feeder fund.

-Related LRTS pillars: my Intel single-stock framework walks through how I size US single-stocks generally; my VWRA vs VOO vs VT tax comparison covers the ETF alternative to single-stock concentration; my Futu broker conflict deep-dive discusses how Futu's recent fine touches private-placement access from HK.
+Related LRTS pillars: if you do decide to hold US single-stocks like this through a Hong Kong account, start by picking the right platform β I break down fees, market access, and safety in my full Hong Kong stock broker comparison.
+My Intel single-stock framework walks through how I size US single-stocks generally; my VWRA vs VOO vs VT tax comparison covers the ETF alternative to single-stock concentration; my Futu broker conflict deep-dive discusses how Futu's recent fine touches private-placement access from HK.

 This is educational content, not investment advice.
 US securities held by non-resident aliens above USD 60K are subject to US estate tax.
 Pre-IPO secondary purchases carry lockup, vintage, and counterparty risks not present in public markets.
 Consult a licensed adviser in your jurisdiction before allocating.